 LT Nate Solder

-Solder had a long career of success as both a run and pass blocker for the Patriots over seven seasons after getting drafted 17th overall in 2011.
-His game slipped backward in run blocking last year while giving up too many sacks for the Giants.
-New York needs him to regain his previous form in 2020.
+Solder had a long career of success as a run and pass blocker for the Patriots over seven seasons after getting drafted 17th overall in 2011.
+However, his game slipped backward in run blocking in 2019.
+He gave up too many sacks since the move to the Giants.
+Solder opted out of the 2020 season.